-All public procurers from EU member states were eligible to apply for assistance.
+All public procurers from EU member states are eligible to apply for assistance.

-The public procurers to receive this assistance were chosen through a transparent selection procedure against the following four criteria:
+The public procurers to receive this assistance are chosen through a transparent selection procedure against the following four criteria:

-The selection of the procurers to receive assistance was carried out together with the European Commission Services on the basis of interest shown via the online questionnaire.
-All expressions of interest received via the questionnaire were assessed according to the above criteria, based on the information provided in the questionnaire, and any additional information the European Commission may have decided to request.
+The selection of the procurers to receive assistance is carried out together with the European Commission Services on the basis of interest shown via the online questionnaire.
+All expressions of interest received via the questionnaire are assessed according to the above criteria, based on the information provided in the questionnaire, and any additional information the European Commission may have decided to request.

-The European Commission could have decided to support additional cases if there is a high level of interest from eligible applicants.
+The European Commission can decide to support additional cases if there is a high level of interest from eligible applicants.

-Please note that projects that received EU funding for the costs related to the preparation and/or management of an innovation procurement (e.g. from Horizon 2020 or ESIF programmes) were not eligible for eafip assistance for activities that are eligible costs under the EU funding they already receive.
+Please note that projects that receive EU funding for the costs related to the preparation and/or management of an innovation procurement (e.g. from Horizon 2020 or ESIF programmes) are not eligible for eafip assistance for activities that are eligible costs under the EU funding they already receive.

-Nor did the eafip initiative provide assistance in the formulation/preparation of proposals/offers for Horizon 2020 calls.
+Nor does the eafip initiative provide assistance in the formulation/preparation of proposals/offers for Horizon 2020 calls.